earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * [Nishida][sc] Kitarō. _An Inquiry Into the Good_.
 Translated by Masao Abe and Christopher Ives.
 New Haven: Yale, 1990.

+* ⎯⎯⎯.
+“An Explanation of Beauty.
+Nishida Kitarō’s Bi no Setsumei.”
+Translated by Steve Odin. *Monumenta Nipponica* 42.2 (Summer, 1987): 211--217. `http://www.jstor.org/stable/2384952`.

 * Odin, Steve. _Artistic Detachment in Japan and the West: Psychic Distance in Comparative Aesthetics_.
 Honolulu: U. Hawaii Press, 2001.

-* ⎯⎯⎯ and [Nishida][sc] Kitaro.
-“An Explanation of Beauty.
-Nishida Kitarō’s Bi no Setsumei.” *Monumenta Nipponica* 42.2 (Summer, 1987): 211--217. `http://www.jstor.org/stable/2384952`.

 * [Okakura][sc] Kakuzō. _The Awakening of Japan_.
 New York: Japan Society, 1921.